Classbento aims to make fun local workshops easily accessible for everyone.

-Rather than simply socialising at the pub, or in front of the latest Netflix series, Classbento aims to get you involved in the local creative community and make the arts accessible to everyone.
+Rather than simply socialising at the pub, or in front of the latest Netflix series, Classbento wants to get you involved in the local creative community and make the arts accessible to everyone.
 We do this by making sure classes and workshops are local, affordable and flexible, so they can accommodate a huge range of skill levels, schedules and budgets.
 By making sure the arts scene remains accessible to everyone, it ensures a dynamic, vibrant community and allows everyone to be involved.

 By attending a class, you'll be supporting local small businesses and artists, and exchanging in meaningful cultural and social exchanges, whether it's through Japanese floristry, Russian language, or Spanish guitar.